JeroenDeDauw/QueryEngine/README.md

 ## License

-Copyright (c) 2013, Jeroen De Dauw

-All rights reserved.

-All files in this package are licensed under the MPL 2.0 or later.
+All files in this package are licensed under the GNU GPL v2 or later.
-See COPYING for the definition of the MPL 2.0.
+See [COPYING file](COPYING) for the definition of the GNU GPL v2.

 ## Links